adler-j/minimal_wgan/README.md

 Minimal Wasserstein GAN
 =======================

-This is a minimal implementation of Wasserstein GAN in Tensorflow applied to MNIST.
+This is a simple TensorFlow implementation of Wasserstein Generative Advesarial Networks applied to MNIST.

-Some example generated numbers:
+Some example generated digits:

 ![WGAN results](https://user-images.githubusercontent.com/2202312/32316459-9963dc90-bfb0-11e7-9bbd-3d60ed1ad287.png)

 How to run
 ----------

-Simply clone the directory and run the file [`wgan_mnist.py`](wgan_mnist.py).
-Results will be displayed in real time, while full training takes about an hour.
+Simply run the file [`wgan_mnist.py`](wgan_mnist.py).
+Results will be displayed in real time, while full training takes about an hour using a GPU.

 Implementation details
 ----------------------